ward/run/_drafts/2026-05-03-broad-street-run.md

 ## Future

+I think my main takeaway from this race is my body might have been lacking in endurance and my mind in the will to push through the pain.
+That will be a matter of running more again and running harder more often again, both in workout settings as in race settings.
+Time will tell whether I manage.

-I don't really know.
+As for actual future plans, I don't really know.
 Past two months distracted me some from even looking ahead much.
 I'm thinking I'll look for a race in fall just to keep something on the horizon.
+Probably should do some smaller stuff sooner.

-Near future I want to get my consistency back.
+In the near future I want to get my consistency back.
 I'm thinking along the two obvious fronts here: distance per week and workouts.
 I think my distance per week will be back at 70 km per week again easily enough once the week of taking it easier post race is past.
 I want to finally push towards 80 km again.
 Really I want to push beyond that, but given my recent history I will take the build up there nice and slow.
 In terms of workouts I will see what makes sense, but I think I will start with just some more LT work, it feels less destructive to play around with.
 I really do like "Repetition", i.e., 200s and 400s, though, so who knows.

 [prtc3000]: {{ site.baseurl }}{% post_url 2026-03-07-prtc-indoor-3000 %} "PRTC 3000m (7 Mar 2026)"
 [results]: https://results2.xacte.com/#/e/2630/searchable